 Prospective & Retrospective Forensic Delay Analysis

-Chronos Consult provides contemporaneous and forward-looking CPM schedule analysis to facilitate the early resolution of time extensions, as well as forensic delay analysis for the preparation and/or defence of construction delay claims.
+Chronos Consult provides contemporaneous and forward-looking CPM schedule analysis to assist in the early resolution of time extensions.
+We also carry out forensic delay analysis for the preparation and defence of construction delay claims.

-It should be noted that there are several important considerations for choosing an appropriate analysis methodology depending on the project facts, the nature of the events being analysed, the nature and extent of available as-built information, and the available progress data, and may vary from project to project.
+There are important considerations for choosing an appropriate analysis methodology.
+These are dependent on the project facts, the nature of the events being analysed and extent of available as-built information.
+Additionally, the available progress data will impact choice of method.
+All these factors vary from project to project.

-Construction Programme analysis is an integral part of most delay claims and disputes involving time-related issues such as critical delay, disruption, acceleration, liquidated damages, etc. The results are vital to the success or failure of a claim and therefore analysis should be performed consistent with industry standards.
+Construction programme analysis is an integral part of most delay claims and disputes.
+This is particularly common in time-related issues such as critical delay, disruption, acceleration, liquidated damages, etc. The results of an analysis are vital to the success or failure of a claim.
+Therefore, any analysis should be consistent with industry standards.

-Critical Path Method techniques, together with a forensic review of project documentation and other relevant data help to assess and apportion the effects of delays and other impacts on the project programme.
+Critical path method techniques, together with a forensic review of project documentation can help to assess and apportion the effects of delays.
 The results of the analysis typically establish a period of time for which a party may be entitled to receive an extension of time or damages.

 Expert analysis in delay claims concentrates on a comparison of planned versus actual performance and should be carried out in analytical steps.

 Construction delay claims are one of the most common types of disputes in the construction industry.
-There is a requirement for forensic delay analysis to plot a clear path through the dispute enabling the resolver to apportion culpability appropriately.
+To help with efficient resolution of disputes, it is crucial for forensic delay analysis to plot a clear path through the dispute.
+This is turn should enable the resolver to apportion culpability appropriately.

 Delays are typically caused by unexpected events or circumstances that prevent the project from being carried out as originally planned.
-There are many common causes for delays on a construction project, which include, unexpected site conditions; poor management; site access restrictions; permits and approvals; financial problems; defective methodology; changes in the work; defective design; labour productivity issues; document review/approval; testing/inspections; inclement weather; and force majeure events.
+There are many common causes for delays on a construction project.
+These include:

 - Has an event impacted the critical path of the project?